 Join the 3 Day Party!

 The festival takes place over 3 days, with each day having a slightly different feel to it.
 Whether you’re looking for a chilled time or a party vibe, there should be a day to suit you.

-The Sunday of the festival is a family focused day, but no less spectacular.
+The Sunday of the festival is a family-focused day, but no less spectacular.
 If you’re an early bird then you’ll want to head down to the traditional Caribbean carnival opening J’Ouvert.
 Starting at 6am, Carnival revellers wind through the street covered in mud and colourful paint.
-Spectators are encouraged to join in with the parade, jiving along the streets to African drums or steel bands.
-The procession kicks off and ends at Canal Way (Ladbroke Grove W10).

-This is where the party really happens!
-The proceedings really liven up from mid-morning when the massive crowds start pouring in from all over London and further afield to celebrate the culmination of Europe’s biggest street party.
+The final day of the Notting Hill Festival is where the party really happens!
+The proceedings really liven up from mid-morning when the massive crowds start pouring in to celebrate the culmination of Europe’s biggest street party.
 Eighty groups of street performers will shake and wiggle their way through the buzzing streets of Notting Hill with mobile sound systems and street bands in tow.
-If you’re hungry after all the dancing you’ve likely been doing then there’s no shortage of food stalls where you can grab some traditional Caribbean grub, or just a hot dog if you’re playing it safe!

 Make sure you plan your journey to the carnival ahead of time as the area will be extremely busy and some tubes may be closed around the festival site.
 Extra buses will be running for festival goers.
 Check the festival website for further details on your best route to Notting Hill.